DataDog/kics/documentation/rules/terraform/aws/elb_using_weak_ciphers.md

 ### Description

  Elastic Load Balancers (ELBs) with weak cipher configurations present a significant security vulnerability as they can be exploited through various attacks like BEAST, POODLE, or FREAK, potentially leading to data breaches and session hijacking.
 Weak ciphers such as DES-CBC3-SHA or TLS_RSA_ARCFOUR_128_SHA1 are considered cryptographically insufficient by modern standards and may be exploited by attackers to decrypt sensitive data passing through the load balancer.
-To mitigate this risk, configure your ELB with strong cipher suites as shown below:
+To mitigate this risk, configure your ELB with strong cipher suites, as shown below:

 ```hcl
 policy_attribute {